When will there be a verdict in Johnny Depp’s trial against Amber Heard?

 It’s impossible to say how long it will take the jury to deliberate on Depp’s claims of defamation, especially given the mountain of evidence presented.

-After beginning deliberations on 27 May, jurors will have a three-day weekend in observance of Memorial Day before resuming on Tuesday, 31 May.
+After beginning deliberations on 27 May, jurors had a three-day weekend in observance of Memorial Day before resuming on Tuesday, 31 May.

 Register for free to continue reading